Why Real Estate Companies Are Moving Away From Third-Party Apps and Owning Their Data | AI for Real Estate in NYC, Boston & Upstate NY

 - 4 min read

-The real estate industry is going through one of the biggest technological shifts in its history.
-From New York City to Boston and across upstate New York markets like Syracuse, Rochester, and Buffalo, property management organizations are re-evaluating the way they handle data, automation, and business intelligence.
+The real estate industry is moving through one of the biggest technological shifts it has ever seen.
+From New York City and Boston to upstate markets like Syracuse, Rochester, and Buffalo, property management companies are rethinking how they handle data, automation, and business intelligence.
+The traditional model built around third-party platforms is no longer enough.
+The future belongs to companies that own their data and apply AI directly to it.

 Limited access to raw data